-Always Dreamed of Taking a Gap Year?
-Don’t Let Anyone or Anything Hold You back
+Want to Take a Gap Year?
+Don’t Let Anyone or Anything Stop You

 Once everything is booked, however, you are left in a state of limbo: stuck in the routine of your day-to-day life you so wish to escape, yet knowing you will escape it soon.
 It breeds a lack of enthusiasm for anything that is not your trip.